Preparatory programme for refugees and asylum applicants

 - have a B1 level in French (recommended but not required)

-Admission is based on an application form and an interview (competency tests in mathematics and French).
+Admission is based on an application file and an interview (competency tests):

 - A scientific upper secondary education diploma